 Seven Commandos Beach + Papaya Beach

-These beaches are within 1 minute of each other and each should be on your water activities in El Nido Palawan to-visit list!
+These beaches are within 1 minute of each other, and should be on your water activities in El Nido Palawan to-visit list!
 Reach Seven Commandos by privately hired boat, renting a kayak, or by El Nido day tours only.

-Seven Commandos beach provides beach-goers with powder-white sand, an area swaddled by coconut trees, and an excellent swimming area, but it is quite the hot spot as far as beaches in El Nido go, so prepare for it to be busy and if it is not, bask in that and the sun as a reward!
+Seven Commandos beach provides beach-goers with powder-white sand, an area swaddled by coconut trees, and an excellent swimming area.
+Still, it is quite the hot spot as far as beaches in El Nido go, so prepare for it to be busy and if it is not, bask in that and the sun as a reward!

 Then you’ll hit the sweet spot when you try a coconut drink spiked with rum, and follow that with time well spent in a hammock or swing so you can sink into full-out vacation bliss.